Top 10 Tips to Prepare for an Emergency at Church

 - Who is responsible for directing evacuations?

-This guide from OSHA is mostly intended for small businesses – but is still helpful for outlining the basics about what an EAP should contain, and how you can build an emergency action plan for your church.
+is mostly intended for small businesses – but is still helpful for outlining the basics about what an EAP should contain, and how you can build an emergency action plan for your church.

 2. Create a Single Entrance into Your Church